 The language needs of students with disabilities are considered in the development of the IEP.
-Checklists (Referral and Identification of English Language Learners with Disabilities Key Questions Checklist 1, and Multi-tiered Systems of Support Literacy/Reading Instruction for English Language Learners Key Questions Checklist 2) available from the Ohio Department of Education will be utilized to guide intervention processes and take into account state and federal laws regarding the provision of equal educational opportunity for students with limited English proficiency and students with disabilities.
+Resources available from the Ohio Department of Education (e.g., "The English Learner Toolkit") will be utilized to guide intervention processes and take into account state and federal laws regarding the provision of equal educational opportunity for students with limited English proficiency and students with disabilities.
 The documents are intended to complement federal and state guidelines.
-The presence of an obvious physical or other disability condition (i.e., blindness, hearing impairment, severe cognitive delays, severe autism) may trigger the initiation of the special education evaluation process.
+The presence of an obvious physical or other disability condition (i.e., blindness, hearing impairment, severe cognitive delays, and severe autism) may trigger the initiation of the special education evaluation process.
 English Learners with clear, organic disabilities should have access to specialized, individualized instruction and supports without delay.